 Learn more about printing forms.

-2. Analyze your form results in Excel
+2. Export form results and open in Excel

 You can easily view all of the response data for your quiz or other form in Microsoft Excel.
 Click Open in Excel on the Responses tab to capture a snapshot of your current response data.

-If you've created your form in Forms on the Web (https://forms.office.com) and click on Open in Excel, an offline Excel workbook will open that has no relationship or connection to your form.
+If you've created your form in Forms on the Web (https://forms.office.com) and click Open in Excel, an offline Excel workbook will open that has no relationship or connection to your form.

-If you've created your form in OneDrive for Business and click on Open in Excel, your Excel workbook is automatically stored in OneDrive for Business and contains a live data connection to your form.
+If you've created your form in OneDrive for Business and click Open in Excel, your Excel workbook is automatically stored in OneDrive for Business and contains a live data connection to your form.
 Any new response data in your form will be reflected in your workbook.

-If you've created your form in Excel Online and click on Open in Excel, your Excel workbook is automatically stored in OneDrive for Business and contains a live data connection to your form.
+If you've created your form in Excel Online and click Open in Excel, your Excel workbook is automatically stored in OneDrive for Business and contains a live data connection to your form.
 Any new response data in your form will be reflected in your workbook.

 Each question in your form is a column and each response becomes a row in the Excel workbook.
 The first four columns display the start time and completion times for each response, and the name and email address for each responder.
 The subsequent columns display that responder's selections.